Ps-27/BookStore/README.md

 # E-book

 What the Project Does:
-You're creating a website where people can:
+creating a website where people can:

 See and search for books.
 Sign up and log in.